rovrevik/angular-site/doc/DevelopmentNotes.md

 Relocate protractor config and readme files.
 Change paths for moved protractor files.
 Rename protractor spec directory to e2e-spec.
+Move the example protractor e2e-spec directory from the project directory into the test directory.

 >How to run the tests:
 >